 No, it is recommended that tree lightning protection systems be installed by certified installers who are trained in electrical safety, work at height and understand how to work with trees.
 Strict laws exist prohibiting untrained and unauthorized people from handling electrical equipment.

 Lightning usually strikes the tallest object or land feature on its path, including trees.
 Tall trees or buildings provide the nearest point or upward streamer that connects with the lightning bolt’s downward leader.
 Trees are the likeliest target because of their height and positioning.

 A lightning bolt contains a live current that can destroy or burn objects in its path.
-When a lightning bolt strikes a wet tree, it causes the affected cells to boil and release steam that can sometimes cause an entire branch or trunk to explode.
+When a lightning bolt strikes a wet tree, it causes the affected cells to boil and release steam which can sometimes cause an entire branch or trunk to explode.
 Lightning uses the tree as a ground and usually travels the entire length of a tree to the soil.

 Trees damaged by lightning normally need removal and sometimes it may require emergency tree removal if they fall on a home or power lines.